music-markdown/music-markdown/README.md

 l1:            They don't know how long  it takes
 ```

 In this case, we have two lyric voices and one chord voice.
-Music Markdown will render each voice with its own color making it easier to distinguish each voice during practice.
+Music Markdown will render each voice with its own color making it easier to distinguish each voice during rehearsal.

 #### Advanced Syntax